 Commissioned by Emperor Vespasian and opened in 80 A.D., the Colosseum is mesmerizing in its size and grandeur.
 While much of the original façade has fallen to ruin, the remains pique the imagination – invoking visions of glory.
 The amphitheater was in active use for four centuries and hosted a menagerie of events – gladiator competitions of course, but also animal hunts and even public executions.
 Thus while the enormity of the Colosseum gives a sense of grandeur, the wise visitor knows they are standing in a place that generated far fewer victors than victims.

 With such a long and rich history, the Colosseum is a must-see.

 Getting to the Piazza del Colosseo is easy – it has its own subway (metro) stop.
 Once there, the only thing as visually striking as the Colosseum itself might be the line to wait to enter.

 For some of the best views ever, you can stay at Italy Perfect’s Imperial Vista apartment.
-Both enjoy straight on Colosseum views that you can enjoy to your heart’s content.
+Enjoy straight on Colosseum views that you can enjoy to your heart’s content.